Another goodbye. How appropriate. Who knew, after writing my last blog, that I would have yet one more goodbye to say? And a biggie, at that . . .

 - I am thankful to be in school.
 I cannot WAIT for it to be over with.

 - I am disgusted with our political environment and am even more sickened with how some of us “Christ-followers” are behaving in the midst of it.
-I am so grateful to live in this still-super-awesome country and still believe in the church.
+At the same time, I am so grateful to live in this still-super-awesome country and I still believe in the church.

 I know someone who had to give a much-loved foster child back to a mom who’s really trying to get her life back together.
 And someone else who felt relief that their loved one wasn’t suffering anymore but also experienced incredible distress at the loss.
 Talk about conflicting feelings.

 The problem isn’t living in paradox; it’s not acknowledging its existence.

 When we engage in “black or white” or “either/or” thinking we discount feelings.
 We minimize.
 We dismiss.
 Or think we’re crazy.

 But embracing that there are two opposite sides to the same coin is very freeing.